The Mast Cell Disease Society, Inc.

 Section 3.
 Business Day: As used herein, the term “Business Day” shall mean any day that is not a Saturday, Sunday, or legal holiday of the United States of America.

 Section 4.
 Minutes: Minutes of meetings of the Members, of the Board of Directors (including minutes for informal actions of the Board of Directors taken pursuant to Article VI Section 2.B) or of any Committee of the Society (for which either these Bylaws or the resolution forming such Committee requires the keeping of minutes) shall include: (a) date, time, and place (or method, if such meeting was held via electronic communication) of the meeting; (b) those in attendance (and how, for those not physically present); (c) a copy of each resolution put before the meeting, including any amendments thereto; (d) a brief description of the discussion held regarding each resolution (including how many voted for and against such resolution).
 The minutes shall further fully and faithfully set forth a detailed description of all other business conducted at such meeting and matters brought before and/or discussed at such meeting.
 The minutes of any formal Committee meeting shall be delivered to the Secretary within thirty days following such Committee meeting.
-All such minutes shall be maintained by the Secretary and shall be posted by the Secretary on the Website.
+All such minutes shall be maintained by the Secretary and will be available to members upon request.